Stopover in Dinan-Cap Fréhel

 Oysters

 Impossible to visit Brittany without tasting its delicious oysters.
-From north to south of the region, there are no less than 12 Breton grands crus.
+From North to South of the region, there are no less than 12 Breton grands crus.
 With a good glass of white wine in hand, taste the marine treasures of our oyster farmers.

 Bouchot mussels